catrixs/feeds/README.md

-App Engine Java Guestbook
+App Engine RSS Feeds
-Copyright (C) 2010-2012 Google Inc.
+Copyright (C) 2010-2012 FeiYang Inc.

-## Sample guestbook for use with App Engine Java.
+## Sample rss feeds for use with App Engine Java.

 Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.